Monday, May 27 to Saturday, June 8, 2019

 If you come by car and stay at a residence hall, you don’t need a car to get to the lectures.
 The car can be useful to get to the downtown, or

 - Parking around the university is permit-based.
-However, some streets south of the university, but in walking distance, have unlimited free street parking (like Shamrock, Cherry, etc.).
+However, some streets south of the university, but in walking distance, have unlimited free street parking (street names include Shamrock, Cherry, etc.).
 Please check the signs when you park

 - Parking is usually free and unlimited on weekends (and Monday, May 27 which is the Memorial Day) in all university parking lots